VSadov/VSadov.github.io/_posts/2016-11-24-definite-analysis.md

 42
 ```

-The most common case is, however, when locals are just that - locals.
+The vastly most common case is, however, when locals are just that - locals.
 They are not accessed from lambdas or anything like that and at any time only one (or none) bindings to such local may exist.
 In such cases local can be simply mapped to IL local slots and reused every time the control flow enters the scope.
 The only problem is that the slot values would need to be “reset” every time the scope is entered to the default value and there is no help from ```localsinit``` here since that works only once - when the whole method is invoked.

 In theory, compiler could inject code that would do the “resetting” of all relevant slots, when a scope is entered, but that would be wasteful.
 Only some of the locals in a given scope would be read from.
 Besides, most of them would be written to before reading anyways, so why not just require that a local is written to before being read?
 That would make the code less buggy, but most of all it will make the “resetting” entirely unnecessary.

 **Essentially, a rule that requires that locals are definitely assigned before being read serves the same purpose as ```localsinit```, but does much better job.**

-1. It works at every nested scope level (not just on the method level)
+1. It works at every nested lexical scope recursively (not just on the method level)
 2. It gives stronger guarantees.
 You can see only what you have already assigned to the variable.
 It is impossible to read uninitialized/stale state by accident.
 3. It is minimally redundant.
 If you do not read a local on some code path you do not need to ensure that it is assigned on that code path